-Meridian Compensation Partners Inc. ("Meridian") was engaged by the Compensation Committee in 2022 to provide independent advice and recommendations on the competitiveness and design of North West's executive compensation program, governance trends and other items requested by the Compensation Committee.
+Meridian Compensation Partners Inc. ("Meridian") was engaged by the Compensation Committee in 2023 to provide independent advice and recommendations on the competitiveness and design of North West's executive compensation program, governance trends and other items requested by the Compensation Committee.

-Meridian reviewed and provided advice on compensation benchmarking, the TSR Comparator Group (described below), share ownership requirements, clawback policy, compensation and governance trends and performance calibration.
+Meridian reviewed and provided advice on the core comparator group, compensation benchmarking, the TSR Comparator Group (described below), LTIP design, compensation and governance trends.